-Whether you’re trying to solve a tough problem, start a business, get attention for that business, or write an interesting article, creative thinking is crucial.
+Frustrating mental blocks often happen when you’re trying to solve a tough problem, start a business, get attention for that business, come up with killer content ideas, or write an interesting article.
+But in those situations, creative thinking is crucial.

-The process boils down to changing your perspective and seeing things differently than you currently do.
+The process for achieving content success boils down to changing your perspective and seeing things differently than you currently do.

 People like to call this “thinking outside of the box,” but that’s the wrong way to look at it.